seleznevae/jag.org/getting-started.md

 <img src="../img/getting-started/create-simple-graph.gif" style="width:100%;" alt="Create simple graph gif" />

-By default all parameter will be considered by **jag** as functions of some independent argument (usually it is time or something like that).
+By default all parameters will be considered by **jag** as functions of some independent argument (usually it is time or something like that).
 If you don't want to draw function _parameter1 = f(argument)_ but want to draw function _parameter1 = f(parameter2)_ use the left button of the mouser to choose _parameter1_ and the right button to choose _parameter2_ as an argument.

 ## Plot layouts